 Each student will have their own timetable based on their individual module selection.
 This is a full time course and classes may include lectures, practicals and tutorials, depending on the subjects.
 Students will also be expected to study independently (autonomous student learning).
 Assessment varies with each module but may comprise continuous assessment of practicals, written exams and online learning activities.

 You may be interested in the following Blog posts: UCD Chemistry graduate explains why she took a year out to complete an internship.

 “I entered Science studying equal parts Biology and Chemistry until I decided to specialise in Chemistry with Biophysical Chemistry.
-This subject is addressing the need for chemists, in industry and research, to have aproper understanding of biological principles and biophysics to best tackle someof the biggest issues in biomedicine, biotechnology and the environment.
-I have been on the French Soc and Cumann Gaelach committees, acted and directed in plays with UCD Dramsoc, and a Peer Mentor for Science.
-People can worry about making friends at UCD, but it ends up almost impossible not to if you take part in student societies and clubs.”
+This subject addresses the need for chemists, in research and in industry, who have a proper understanding of biological principles as well as physics – to best tackle some of the biggest issues in biomedicine, biotechnology, and the environment.
+I have been on the French Society and Cumann Gaelach committees, acted in and directed plays with UCD Dramsoc, and been a Peer Mentor for Science.
+I now work as a Research & Development Chemist for Henkel in Dublin, and consider my ‘global’ and language education at UCD the most attractive attributes to global companies.”

 Bronagh McMullan, Graduate

 Associate Professor Vitaly Buckin